trixi-framework/libtrixi/docs/src/index.md

 For building, `cmake` and its typical workflow is used.

-1. It is recommended to created an out-of-source build directory, e.g.
+1. It is recommended to create an out-of-source build directory, e.g.

     ```bash
     mkdir build